tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 ####Highlights:
 - Almost finished most of user stories for Phase1
 - Integrated HayStack, and an open source simple webcrawler to the Database(required for phase2)
+- Still need to figure out how exactly back and front end interact

 ##"Daily" Scrum meetings Summary
 #### Date/ Location: